BK Arena: Events

 It has hosted the finals of the 2019 Rwandan National Basketball League, selling out multiple games.
 The arena was supposed to host the Final Four of the inaugural season of the Basketball Africa League (BAL), but eventually hosted the entire regular season of 2021 due to the COVID-19 pandemic.
 The BK Arena also hosted the playoffs in 2022 and 2023, following an agreement between the BAL and the Ministry of Sport.

 On 9 August 2019, the arena was inaugurated with a basketball game between Patriots BBC and REG BBC, with Rwandan President Paul Kagame in attendance.

 In 2021, Kigali Arena played host to the inaugural edition of the Basketball Africa League (BAL) and the 2021 Afrobasket championship.
 In 2022, the second season of the BAL held its playoffs in the arena.

 On 16 March 2023, the arena hosted the 73rd FIFA Congress.

+On 17 March 2026, the BK Arena was host to Global Citizen's Move Afrika Festival tour, featuring American rapper and singer-songwriter Doja Cat.